-Subsequent events have been evaluated through January 11, 2023, the date that these financial statements were available to be issued.
-There were no subsequent events that would require adjustment or disclosure in these financial statements.
+Subsequent events have been evaluated through December 18, 2023, the date that these financial statements were available to be issued.
+Except as disclosed within the financial statements, there were no subsequent events that would require adjustment or disclosure in these financial statements.